Removing the risk and unknowns of new venue launches by introducing an optimized route to success.

 – Sometimes launching into a new area you will find that guest expectations are just different (they may be more price sensitive), and it’s key to be able to separate this type of factor from the delivery of your product.

-How effectively you deliver your experience is the other major hurdle anyone opening a new store experiences.
+How effectively you deliver your experience is the other major hurdle anyone opening a new venue experiences.
 Measuring guest satisfaction closely during this period enables you to rapidly adjust and improve.

 – Speed of service is a key concern for guests.
-By matching performance against brand benchmarks you help your team focus on where their efforts will have the greatest impact.
+By matching performance against brand benchmarks you help your team focus on where their efforts will have the biggest impact.

 – Track how well teams are following the steps of service (including upselling), and see if they’re able to consistently deliver against your service benchmarks.
 This helps you provide rapid feedback for more effective training follow-up.